waka/seed-snapshot/README.md

-# ActiveRecord::Snapshot
+# Seed::Snapshot

-DBダンプ/リストアを管理するためのライブラリ.
-RSpecの高速化のために以下の用途で使うのを想定しています.

-- schema
-- master data
-- huge record by complexly builder
+This library manage of dump/restore data by database.

 ## Installation